moorepants/learn-multibody-dynamics/translational.rst

    (r_O_P + r_P_S).dt(A)

-The second term does have a value and can be found with:
+The second term does have a value and can be found with these two components:

 .. jupyter-execute::